hunter-teacher-cert/unit_plan-mka/assessments/README.md

 See 01_Sprite_Lab lesson for further details.

 ### 03_SpriteArtLab
-Code: students create a sprite using an image file, '8-bit' sprite, or sprite animation using sprite sheet.
+* Code: students create a sprite using an image file, '8-bit' sprite, or sprite animation using sprite sheet.

 See 03_SpriteArtLab lesson for further details.

 ### 04_Mouse_Movement_Lab_Lesson
-Code: students make sprites change with mouse input: hover, click, and click and drag.
+* Code: students make sprites change with mouse input: hover, click, and click and drag.
-Exit Slip: What is the difference between “hover” and “press”?
+* Exit Slip: What is the difference between “hover” and “press”?

 See 04_Mouse_Movement_Lab_Lesson_Plan for further details.

 ### 05_Keyboard
-Code: students make sprites change with keyboard input
+* Code: students make sprites change with keyboard input

+See 05_Keyboard lesson plan for further details.

 ### 07_Groups
-Code: Students create Groups of sprites and non-grouped sprites, use indexing to modify property of one sprite in a Group, and have the non-grouped sprite interact with Groups.
+* Code: Students create Groups of sprites and non-grouped sprites, use indexing to modify property of one sprite in a Group, and have the non-grouped sprite interact with Groups.

-Exit Slip:
+* Exit Slip:
   * What are advantages to groups and sprites?
   * What are disadvantages to groups and sprites?

+See 07_Groups lesson plan for further details.

 ### 09_Play Testing Collaboration
 Student observation and think/pair/share: